VidCruiter Logo

 When Should You Communicate During the Hiring Process?

-There isn’t a set number of times to reach out, however, your candidates should always know where they are in the hiring process, and what the next steps are.
-Here’s an example of a good amount of communication:
+Your candidates should always know where they are in the hiring process, and what the next steps are.
+Here are examples:

 Hiring stage